lucacros/2324_Projet2A_PedaleGuitare/README.md

 ## 📁 Branches structure

-The project is divided into 3 parts: project management, the second part is analogue, with the creation of the system's electronic board, and the third is the creation of the various digital audio effects.
+The project is divided into 3 parts: the first one is the project management, the second part is analogue, with the creation of the system's electronic board, and the third is the creation of the various digital audio effects.
 The second is the creation of the various digital audio effects.

 ### 📅 Management Section